veraschmitt/veraschmitt.github.io/_pages/cv.md

   - /resume
 ---

-You can download my CV as a PDF here:
+You can open my full CV as a PDF here:

 [Open CV (PDF)](/assets/CV_Vera_Schmitt_General.pdf)